Category: Consumption

 October 10, 2023 By arne hendriks Off

 Plus-sized fridges in American kitchens have long been regarded as a domesticated expression of the banal idea that bigger is better.
 And the rest of the world caught up.
-Many a kitchen is dwarfed by the size of their refrigerator.
-We’ve come to the end…
+Today everybody seems to want a big fridge.
+Many a kitchen is dwarfed by its size.…

 Shrinkflation